sara-nl/clouddocs/VU-20171113/partA.markdown

 ### 3. My first VM

-Using the HPC Cloud revolves around building Virtual Machines (VM).
+Using the HPC Cloud revolves around building Virtual Machines (VM, for short).
 SURFsara provides several **Apps** readily available in  the HPC Cloud UI, to facilitate creating simple VMs.
-Apps are ready-made `appliances` for you to copy and use.
+Apps are ready-made `appliances` for you to copy into your workspace and use.

 These are the steps to build your first VM from one of the Apps; detailed instructions follow: